Off the eaten path: These 10 ‘hidden’ restaurants are off the eaten path. Go and find them

 Alonti Cafe & Catering

 In-the-know downtown Fort Worth dwellers and workers are aware that there is a tunnel under Burnett Park, connecting the Bank of America building to Burnett Plaza.
-Depending on the direction you take, the tunnel either begins or ends at Alonti, a cafe in the basement of Burnett Plaza (there is also a location at 203 Commerce St., inside the D.R.
-Horton Tower, in Sundance Square).
+Depending on the direction you take, the tunnel either begins or ends at Alonti, a cafe in the basement of Burnett Plaza.

 Alonti is part of a chain.
 According to the website, its origins lie in a gourmet grocery business that started in New York and then moved to Houston in 1974, and has been growing ever since.